Inventory Batch Pre-Processing: Technical Guide with Examples

 2. Quantity and Status Comparison

-Compares the updated quantities and statuses against existing inventory data.
+Compares the updated quantities and statuses against existing data.

 Comparison Type | Description | Outcome if Different |